 Our skaters are women from all walks of life who range in age from 18 to over 50.
 They are students,

-stay-at-home moms, and all walks of professional life.
+stay-at-home moms, and all professions.
 Some are veteran athletes while others have never played a sport before joining the league

 We are fiercely committed to succeed, both on and off the track; our